bmfrosty/ccc-sfbay/README.md

 bmfrosty@STUMP:~/git/ccc-sfbay$
 ```

 Please be aware of the constraints implied with this version when writing your code.
+Pay special attention to the carriage returns.
+Markdown replaces two spaces at the end of a line with a `<br />` - it does not respect the backslash at the end of a line standard that github uses.

-## Formatting
+# Formatting

 ## List of (grouping) modules updated (date modified)

-* Module number
+* Module number (Use Content Catalog for official module number)
   * Title
   * Writers
   * Tier